approveme/signature-fluent-contract-forms-add-on/readme.txt

 Every signed document could be saved as a PDF, placed in an email, instantly synced to a Dropbox account and much more!
 You choose exactly how you want it to work!

-*An up to date [Ultimate, Elite or Pro License](https://www.approveme.com/fluent-forms-special-pricing/?utm_source=wprepo&utm_medium=link&utm_campaign=fluent-forms) is needed for ApproveMe’s  Fluent Forms Signature plugin to run smoothly*
+*An up to date [Lifetime or Elite License](https://www.approveme.com/fluent-forms-special-pricing/?utm_source=wprepo&utm_medium=link&utm_campaign=fluent-forms) is needed for ApproveMe’s  Fluent Forms Signature plugin to run smoothly*

 **[Get Your ApproveMe Elite License Now](https://www.approveme.com/fluent-forms-special-pricing/?utm_source=wprepo&utm_medium=link&utm_campaign=fluent-forms)**